A Deep Learning Approach for Dynamic Balance Sheet Stress Testing: Introduction Motivation

-Another aspect in the current regime, i.e. post crisis, of supervisory regulation is the collection of a significant amount of granular information as a response to a more proactive supervision.
-Although, the creation of big data sets is the new era in banking supervision, regulators haven’t yet explored statistical techniques from other fields, like machine learning, to extract more information regarding the risks in their banking systems.
-Segmentation, classification and data mining functionalities are important tools for regulators to spot weaknesses in the supervised financial entities, which can be further enhanced by using machine learning techniques.
+As a post-crisis response, supervisory regulation has attempted to mitigate some of the shortfalls of current approaches by collecting significant amounts of granular information towards a more proactive supervision.
+This constitutes a significant step in the right direction for banking supervision via the creation and analysis of big datasets.
+However, it is surprising that regulators still refrain from exploring more advanced statistical techniques from other fields, such as Deep Learning (DL).
+These may have the potential to further facilitate the extraction of information regarding the risks in their banking systems.
+Such a capacity will in turn allow regulators to spot further, and unnoticed by the current frameworks, weaknesses in the supervised financial entities.

-Machine learning algorithms has dramatically improved the capabilities of performing pattern recognition (like speech recognition, image recognition) and forecasting, so that they offer state of the art performance in various scientific fields like biology, engineering etc. Their structure offers the ability to adjust in streaming sequences using continuous learning algorithms, and recognize new and evolving patterns in time series data.
-In addition, deep learning is proven to effectively deal with high dimensional data.
-Recent studies suggest that due to their complicated and non-parametric structure, machine learning techniques could lead to better predictive performance in financial time series modelling problems~\cite{chatzis2018a, fischer2018a, kraus2017a}.
-This can be attributed to their capacity to learn and adapt to new data.
-Thus, improve their performance over time, offer increased capabilities to capture non-linear relationships, and decompose the noise that often exist in financial data.
-Furthermore, this new generation of statistical algorithms offer the necessary flexibility in modelling multivariate time series, as its structure includes a cascade of many layers with non-linear processing agents.
-Deep learning networks base their functionality in the interaction of layers that simulate the abstraction and composition functionalities of the human brain.
-Therefore, via capturing the full spectrum of information contained in financial datasets, they are capable of exploring in depth the inherent complexity of the underlying dynamics in big and high dimensional time series data.
+Machine learning (ML) algorithms have dramatically improved the capabilities of performing Pattern Recognition, e.g., automatic speech recognition, computer vision and forecasting, offering state-of-the-art performance in various scientific fields like language modeling and biology.
+They are empirically proven to effectively deal with high dimensional data and their structure allows for employment in streaming sequences using continuous learning algorithms, recognizing new and evolving patterns in time-series data.
+Recent studies suggest that ML techniques could lead to better predictive performance in financial time series modelling problems~\cite{chatzis2018a, fischer2018a, kraus2017a}.
+This may yield improvements in their performance over time, offering increased capabilities to capture non-linear relationships, and decompose the noise that often exist in financial data.
+They can easily cope with modeling multivariate time series, therefore capturing the full spectrum of information contained in financial datasets.